-In 2016, Aspire provided no-cost tutoring to 259 children between JK - 6 who attend weekly tutoring sessions with youth volunteers.
-The Aspire program included 135 volunteer tutors, 21 volunteer site coordinators, and 3 program support staff.
-In 2016 we expanded service delivery to include two additional site locations bringing the total amount of priority neighbourhoods we serve to nine locations: Forest Ridge, Arbour Mill, Britannia Glen Co-op, Angela's Place, Ashworth Square Co-op, Peel Youth Village, Peel Family Shelter, Gardenview Court, and Ridgewood Court.
+In 2017, Aspire provided no-cost tutoring to 341 children between JK - 6, and impacted 399 parents/guardians in the city of Mississauga.
+These students attended one-on-one weekly tutoring sessions with youth volunteers in high school and post-secondary.
+More specifically, the Aspire program included 200 volunteer tutors, 35 volunteer Site Coordinators, and 3 program support staff.
+In 2017 we expanded service delivery to include one new site location, as well as opened additional sessions at current locations.
+Aspire's active locations include: Forest Ridge, Arbour Mill, Britannia Glen Co-op, Angela's Place, Ashworth Square Co-op, Peel Youth Village, Gardenview Court, Ridgewood Court, and Erin Court Co-op.